infracsademos/terraform/dns/dns_private_resolver/README.md

 ![Architecture](./img/architecture.png)

-The setup also deploys an Azure Firewall (not routes are added on the spoke subnets) to use it as a DNS Proxy for DNS queries from on-prem to Azure to monitoring it.
+The setup also deploys an Azure Firewall to use it as a DNS Proxy for DNS queries from on-prem to Azure to monitoring it.
 The DNS proxy of the firewall needs to be configured manually.

 ![alt text](./img/architecture_fw.png)